 Generalized mange mainly affects dogs with an immunity defect and who are younger than 18 months.
 If an older dog is affected by this condition, it might be a sign of an underlying issue with their immune system.

 Sarcoptic Mange Symptoms in Dogs

 The symptoms of sarcoptic mange in dogs can start appearing in 10 days to 8 weeks after a dog comes in contact with a scabies-infected dog.
-This mange is highly contagious between dogs and humans.
+This mange is highly contagious between dogs, and occasionally to humans.
 In most cases, the areas infected first are a dog’s ears, belly, chest, hocks, and elbows.
 Some common symptoms of sarcoptic mange include:

 - Hair loss